cnrrobertson/nuiterm.nvim/README.md

   menu_buf_depth = 1,
   -- Confirm destruction of terminals menu_confirm_destroy = true,
-  keymaps = {},
+  -- Keymaps for terminals (see nui.popup for more info) keymaps = {},
   ui = {
     -- Default ui type of terminal